 Lola and Chelsea take the car and flee.
 They are pursued by a string of crooked cops led by Ray Stanton (Nicholas Bell).
 They are pursued by one honest cop Josh Levine (Stephen Peacocke) and a hired assassin named Boke (Mirko Grillini).

-Lola and Chelsea head north into Queensland.
 The two women couldn’t be more different.
 As their backstories are revealed we learn that Lola is good at being on the run because she’s been doing it for years.
 Chelsea is an uptight accountant, but being in Lola’s company changes her in drastic ways that she can never go back from.
 For one thing, she loves the excitement and danger.
 She loves being with Lola.
 Neither of them have really had a good friend before, although their friendship develops in prickly and unpredictable ways.

 They lose the car and they get the car back.
 They lose each other and get each other back.
 They get arrested and escape.
 The killers catch up to them and they escape.